IBS can be caused by anxiety. And anxiety is currently being heightened by what’s on the news and social media everywhere.

 Junk food for the soul

+Back when I had chronic IBS, I realised just how much IBS can be caused by or worsened by anxiety.
 So I became more mindful of what I watched.
-Exit the news – I just watch the main titles now, and just from time to time.
+I decided to just watch the main titles, and just from time to time.

 And what about all the crime series?
-It’s amazing the number of police serious involving violent crime that are on TV or Netflix.
-Some of them are particularly bad on projecting images of young girls being abducted, tied up and tortured or abused.
+It’s amazing the number of police serious involving violent crime that are on TV or Netflix involving images of young girls being abducted, tied up and tortured or abused.
 Not to mention violence in films.

 It all adds up…

-If you found this article useful or interesting, please click on the heart:)5
+If you found this article useful or interesting, please click on the heart:)10